PhD IN THEOLOGY

-ORU's College of Theology & Mission is excited to announce the launch of its Ph.D.
+ORU's College of Theology and Ministry is excited to announce the launch of its Ph.D.
 Program in Theology.
-Applications will be accepted as of September 15, 2018 and the first cohort will commence its coursework in the fall semester of 2019.
+Applications will be accepted as of September 15, 2018, and the first cohort will commence its coursework in the fall semester of 2019.
 This degree explores the contextual theologies of global Christianity with primary focus on the phenomenal growth and emerging scholarship within the global Spirit-empowered movement.
 It aims to equip scholars and practitioners to engage, impact, and serve the Kingdom of God.

 The purpose of the PhD program is to contribute to the body of knowledge concerned with the growth of global Christianity and Spirit-empowered movements.
 The program addresses these six contemporary developments: